Aaron Boone (American football)

-Aaron Rostenbach Boone (born January 13, 1978) is a former American professional gridiron football wide receiver.
-He played college football at Kentucky.
-He was originally signed as an undrafted free agent by the Dallas Cowboys of the National Football League (NFL) in 2003.
+Aaron Rostenbach Boone (born January 13, 1978) is an American former professional football wide receiver.
+He played college football at Snow College and the University of Kentucky.
+He was originally signed as an undrafted free agent by the Dallas Cowboys of the National Football League (NFL) in 2003, and played during the off season, but was later released prior to the regular season.